stevedonovan/lua-command-tools/README.md

 it - arguably a misfeature with non-trivial programs, but very convenient for the current use!

-As a special case, if the expression is `true` then `leval` prints out the line.
-For instance "leval 'lno>=10 && lno<=20'" will filter lines 10 to 20 inclusive; "leval 'lno % 10 == 0'" will print every 10th line.

 Note that it is easy to produce multiple output items - just separate expressions with commas.
 What if we wanted another output delimiter?
 CSV is a popular format: